mikmarko/SolrNet/Documentation/Facets.md

   Console.WriteLine("{0}: {1}", facet.Key, facet.Value);
 }
 ```
-this is a test branch
+this is a test branch with amend
 ### Date facets
 Date facet queries create facets from date ranges.
 Sample code: